rgap/simbig2016-facebook-reactions/README.md

 git clone https://github.com/rgap/simbig2016-facebook-reactions.git
 ```

-### Facebook scraper

-Facebook data has been extracted using my "[Facebook fanpage scrapper](https://github.com/rgap/facebook-fanpage-scraper)".
-Although, you will be able to understand and reproduce my experiments just by executing the Jupyter notebooks.

 ### Notebooks

 Right after having extracted all data from a list of facebook fanpages, I saved my dataset on.